SJSchmitt/MTG_Set_Analysis/README.md

 ![A graph showing the difference between cmc and power/toughness by rarity over time](src/static/images/stats_rarity.png)

-It may be surprising to see that that value for mythic rare cards is trending down, while every other rarity is trending up, but mythic rare was only introduced in Shards of Alara in October, 2008, and has had the least time to find their balance.
+It may be surprising to see that that value for mythic rare cards is trending down, while every other rarity is trending up, but mythic rare was only introduced in Shards of Alara in October, 2008, and have had the least time to find their balance.
 Also, there are significantly fewer mythic rare cards than any other type, so any variance shows more drastically.
 Rare cards are increasing in this difference ever so slightly faster than common cards.

 ![A graph showing the percentage of each set at each rarity](src/static/images/rarity_over_time.png)